 External Logging Storage#

 SkyPilot supports sending logs to external logging storage for persistence and unified observability.
+The supported logging services are:

 To enable external logging storage, set the following in your SkyPilot config: